upgradingdave/camunda-deep-dives/zbctl-java/README.md

 # A Java Zeebe Client

-A very simple command line tool written in java for testing connections to zeebe
+A basic command line tool written in java for testing connections to zeebe

 # Usage Examples

+TLS:

 ```shell
 java -jar zbctl.jar \